 The QuicksilverOne and Quicksilver both offer the same unlimited cash back rewards rate of 1.5 percent on every purchase you make.

 Annual fee winner: Quicksilver

 The QuicksilverOne charges an annual fee of $39, and you’ll start paying that fee the first year you open your account.
 The Quicksilver, on the other hand, doesn’t charge an annual fee, making the card cheaper to own.

 Introductory APR period winner: Quicksilver

-While the Quicksilver might not be your first choice for paying down debt, it’s worth mentioning that the card offers a competitive 15-month zero percent APR on balance transfers (15.49 percent — 25.49 percent variable APR after), with a balance transfer fee of 3 percent for the first 15 months.
+It’s worth mentioning that the card offers a competitive 15-month zero percent intro APR on purchases (15.49 percent — 25.49 percent variable APR after).
 The QuicksilverOne does not offer an introductory zero percent APR.

 Which card earns the most?